bycoffe/fech-search/README.md

     filing = results.first.filing.download

+You now have access to the same filing object and methods as if you had created it directly with [Fech](http://nytimes.github.io/Fech/).

+To initialize the `Fech::Filing` object with parameters, pass them as arguments to the `SearchResult#filing` method:

+    filing = results.first.filing(:csv_parser => Fech::CsvDoctor)

-Access information from the filing:
+Get information from the filing:

     filing.summary[:col_a_total_receipts]
     => "4747984.49"